imavinashsingh/superexpress.ts/README.md

 Project implements decorators for controller and mysql

 ## Installation
-Use the [git cli](https://git-scm.com/downloads) to install and explore.
+Use the [git cli](https://git-scm.com/downloads) to clone repo and explore.
 ## Usage
 #### Controler/admin.ts
 ```